 - Specific departments – Everyone in the chosen departments takes part.
 It is important to make sure you do not only choose the technology departments as this is a school wide initiative and should be seen as such from the start.
 These departments can then be used as exemplars for the rest of the school.

 - Full school roll out – this is the most ambitious roll-out, which is why we developed the Dual Path to Success so everyone can start using the platform from day one.
 A small group such as heads of departments or one or more specific departments receive in-depth training in an area such as planning for the Junior Cycle.
 Everyone else will be set smaller easier to achieve goals such as centralising resources, setting homework and improving communication within departments.

 It is a good idea to set out clear achievable milestones so that we don’t try to accomplish everything at once.
+It is important that everyone knows this is a journey and not become overwhelmed with the bigger vision.
 Once the team is chosen clearly state what goals are expected and in what time frame.
 For example, how many units of learning they will have completed by the October midterm.

 It is important to allow for multiple sessions of training and have the sessions close together in order to keep the momentum going.
 There is no point in having one session and expect everything to happen by itself.
 The training should be linked to your milestones.

-Don’t make the mistake of sending everyone back to class after training without giving them any time to implement what they’ve learned.
+Don’t make the mistake of sending everyone back to the day-to-day after receiving training without giving them any time to implement what they’ve learned.
 It is important to allow for additional time aside from training days so everyone can work on what they have learned when constructing your plan.

 Where to start?

 Nearly all subjects now need to be planned for the new Junior Cycle.
 There are a lot of moving parts, new ways of thinking and doing things.
 As a result, we feel planning for the Junior Cycle is a great place to kickoff.
 It means that your school is getting it right from the start.
 Collaboration in departments will grow and encourage a consistent use and understanding of terminology.